 Research Programs & Resources

-The Maryland Historical Trust’s Research and Survey unit conducts and sponsors fundamental research into the historical, architectural and archaeological heritage of Maryland.
+Maryland Historical Trust’s Research and Survey unit conducts and sponsors fundamental research into the historical, architectural and archeological heritage of Maryland.
 Research focuses on those themes and resources identified as priorities by MHT, and may be carried out by MHT staff or its partners in local governments and non-profit agencies throughout the state.
 Typical projects might develop statewide historic or archeological contexts, investigate specific property types, or synthesize data related to broad themes in Maryland history.

 Doing Research at MHT

 MHT maintains a variety of resources that offer researchers both primary and secondary information on architectural and historical subjects.
 The Maryland Inventory of Historic Properties, National Register, and Determination of Eligibility files housed in our archives compile essential documentation on tens of thousands of historic properties throughout the state.